numpy/numpy/doc/neps/nep-0031-uarray.rst

   as those mentioned above.

 NEP 18 notes that this may require maintenance of two separate APIs.
-However, this burden may be lessened by, for example, parametrizing all tests over ``numpy.overridable`` separately via a fixture.
+However, this burden may be lessened by, for example, parameterizing all tests over ``numpy.overridable`` separately via a fixture.
 This also has the side-effect of thoroughly testing it, unlike ``__array_function__``.
 We also feel that it provides an opportunity to separate the NumPy API contract properly from the